 Interested in Getting Involved with Campus Ministry?
 We offer over 50 programs that are sure to fit every personality and lifestyle!

-Decision Making retreat
+One-Day Decision Making retreat

 Sunday, March 23rd